KCC uses Angel Learning Management System for online courses. If you are new to ANGEL or need assistance, please review

 During summer 2014, a select number of courses were delivered or enhanced with the new Canvas LMS that will replace Angel by spring 2015.
-During the fall 2014 term, more classes will make the transition from Angel to Canvas.
+During the current fall 2014 term, more classes have made the transition from Angel to Canvas.
 The transition will end in December 2014, and all courses will be utilizing Canvas beginning in January 2015.
 Learn more about the transition to Canvas.

 Check out a preview of the Canvas LMS in this Canvas Overview video.
 If you are a faculty member, you can find more information at the Teaching & Learning Center site.

 How do I register for an online course?